cse112-sp20/CartoGraphX-Web-App/README.md

 For now, you have to run the firebase cloud-functions locally.
 To do this, clone the CartoGraphx VS Code Extension repo:
 https://github.com/cse112-sp20/CartoGraphX-VS-Extension

+Then, request the 'serviceAccount.json' file from one of the Remote13 developers.
+Add this file at `/clound-functions/functions/serviceAccount.json`
-Then, navigate to `CartoGraphX-VS-Extension/clound-functions/functions/` and run: `firebase serve --only functions`
+navigate to `CartoGraphX-VS-Extension/clound-functions/functions/` and run: `firebase serve --only functions`
 Make sure you have installed 'firebase-tools': `npm install -g firebase-tools`

 ## Testing